Zafer Algöz

 Zafer Algöz (born 30 August 1961) is a Turkish actor, best known for his films Salkım Hanımın Taneleri (1999), A.R.O.G (2008) and Yahşi Batı (2010).

 Biography

 He began acting classes in 1975, which were held by Bursa State Theatre.
 In 1980, he attended Ankara State Conservatory Department of Theatre, graduating in 1985.
 In the same year, he began his acting career at Bursa State Theatre.

 In 1989, Algöz was appointed to Istanbul State Theatre.
 He has played several roles.
 Also he has appeared in many films and television shows.
 Currently, he works at Istanbul State Theatre.

+Personal life

+Algöz is known supporter of Beşiktaş JK.
+Many of his anecdotes in his books (like Haşırt Dı Bilekbord) feature stories about Beşiktaş matches and the legendary figures of the club.
+In 2012, he was jokingly (but with some serious fan backing) suggested as a candidate for the club's presidency.

+Beyond his writing, Algöz has contributed to the club's terrace culture.
+In 2015, alongside musician Hakan Altun and actor Umut Kurt, he wrote a popular chant dedicated to striker Demba Ba.
+The song, an adaptation of Müslüm Gürses' "Hangimiz Sevmedik," became a viral success and was widely adopted by the Beşiktaş supporters.